craigeowen/craigeowen.github.io/_posts/2018-04-20-Cisco-Router-Setup.md

 </blockquote>
 Once ssh access works, then the router is ready.

-We will start with a single router and build out, using ansible as much as possible as we go.
+We will start with Site 1 and build out, using ansible as much as possible as we go.
 Sometimes there will be a need to log into the router instance via VMWare console, but I will minimise this as much as possible.